rust-lang/book/src/ch04-02-references-and-borrowing.md

 to give it back.
 You don’t own it.

 So, what happens if we try to modify something we’re borrowing?
 Try the code in Listing 4-6.
-Spoiler alert: it doesn’t work!
+Spoiler alert: It doesn’t work!

 <Listing number="4-6" file-name="src/main.rs" caption="Attempting to modify a borrowed value">